 6. Facebook bullshit.
 There’s an “unfollow” option for a reason, and I resolve to make better use of it

-7. The pregnancies of Kim Kardashian, Kate Middleton and Marissa Mayer: Kim ate her placenta.
-Kate looked like a runway model just hours after pushing a person out of her nether-regions.
-And Marissa went back to work just a couple weeks after giving birth.
+7. Celebrity pregnancies: Kim Kardashian ate her placenta.
+Kate Middleton looks like a runway model just hours after pushing babies out of her nether-regions.
+And high-profile execs go back to work just a couple weeks after giving birth.
 But let me be clear: I. Do.
 Not.
 Give.
 A. Fuck.
 Not one singular fuck.

 8. My kids’ watching television for eight hours straight.
-There are few things as sanity-saving as binge-watching Gravity Falls or an all-day movie marathon.
+There are few things as sanity-saving as binge-watching old episodes of Gravity Falls or an all-day movie marathon.

 9. That your kid got an Xbox, iPad or hover board for Christmas.